lynnwu10504/image-watermark-desktop-app/README.md

 ### Executing the program

 * Copy and paste the entire code to your Python project, then run it
-* See more details, screenshots, and tips here: https://happyliving448.wordpress.com/2023/06/08/python-project-series-4-image-watermark-desktop-app/
+* See more details, screenshots, and tips [here](https://happyliving448.wordpress.com/2023/06/08/python-project-series-4-image-watermark-desktop-app/)